NVIDIA-ISAAC-ROS/isaac_ros_compression/README.md

 ## Overview

-[Isaac ROS Compression](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_compression) provides an H.264 image encoder and decoder that leverages the specialized hardware in NVIDIA GPUs and the [Jetson](https://developer.nvidia.com/embedded-computing) platform.
+[Isaac ROS Compression](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_compression) provides H.264 image encoder and decoder that leverages the specialized hardware in NVIDIA GPUs and the [Jetson](https://developer.nvidia.com/embedded-computing) platform.
-The `isaac_ros_h264_encoder` package can compress an image into H.264 data using the NVENC on the Jetson platform.
-The `isaac_ros_h264_decoder` package can decode the H.264 data into original images using the NVDEC on the Jetson and x86 platform with NVIDIA GPUs.
+The `isaac_ros_h264_encoder` package can compress an image into H.264 data using the NVENC.
+The
+`isaac_ros_h264_decoder` package can decode the H.264 data into original images using the NVDEC.

 Image compression reduces the data footprint of images when written to storage or transmitted between computers.
 A 1080p camera at 30fps